 Humanitarian responses have traditionally been controlled by male-dominated international bodies, leaving little space for women in affected communities to lead.
-As a result, women’s rights and needs are rarely prioritised in their response.
+As a result, women’s rights and needs are rarely prioritised.
 The Pacific is experiencing a significant increase in climate-induced humanitarian disasters.
-In this context, ActionAid Australia is working as part of the ‘Shifting the Power Coalition’ to support women to lead emergency response and take power back into their own hands – ensuring disaster response, humanitarian and climate action.
+In this context, ActionAid Australia is a member of the Shifting the Power Coalition (StPC) supporting diverse pacific women to lead emergency response and take power back into their own hands – ensuring disaster response, humanitarian and climate action.

-Read the voices of Pacific women humanitarians here in the StPC interactive booklet.
+Listen to the voices of Pacific women humanitarians in the Shifting the Power Coalition here.

 Keep up to date with the latest information on the Shifting the Power Coalition Facebook page.